-As regards the possibility to dispose IRAW, including disused sealed sources at RÚ RAO, all previous studies analyzing this issue arrived at a consistent conclusion that:
+As regards the possibility to dispose IRAW, including disused sealed sources at RÚ RAW, all previous studies analyzing this issue arrived at a consistent conclusion that:

-- Practically all IRAW originating from use of open sources can be disposed in a suitable manner at RÚ RAW, - Practically all disused sealed sources can be disposed, with the exception of: - Sources 137Cs with higher activity (2pcs),

-- Disused sealed sources, which are alpha-sources, specifically 226Ra,238Pu itself, or as Pu/Be neutron source, 239Pu, 241Am (approx. 430) itself or as Am/Be neutron sources.
+- Practically all IRAW originating from use of open sources can be disposed in a suitable manner at RÚ RAW, - Practically all disused sealed sources can be disposed, with the exception of: - Sources Cs with higher activity (2pcs), - Disused sealed sources, which are alpha-sources, specifically Ra,Pu itself, or as Pu/Be neutron source, Pu, Am (approx. 430) itself or as Am/Be neutron sources.

-The sources that cannot be disposed at the RÚ RAO after centralized collection shall be stored for the period until a suitable way of their disposal is found.
-And that would be disposal together with the other waste from nuclear installations that cannot be disposed at RÚ RAO, or the spent fuel in a deep repository or disposal separately, in a special well in a stable geological formation.
+The sources that cannot be disposed at the RÚ RAW after centralized collection shall be stored for the period until a suitable way of their disposal is found.
+And that would be disposal together with the other waste from nuclear installations that cannot be disposed at RÚ RAW, or the spent fuel in a deep repository or disposal separately, in a special well in a stable geological formation.

-Management of captured nuclear and radioactive materials (of unknown origin)
+Management of captured nuclear and radioactive materials (orphan)

 After the development in recent years basically a routine practice has been established in capturing nuclear and/or radioactive materials, which is based on internationally endorsed approach.
-However, there are still reserves in coordination of activities of individual involved sectors and institutions.
-The ILTRAM information system was developed, which is currently operated by HUMA-LAB APEKO in Košice.
+However, there are still reserves in coordination of activities and institutions.
+For this purpose the ILTRAM information system was developed, operated by HUMA-LAB APEKO in Košice.
+This system will be replaced with another information system, which will be administered by the Ministry of Interior.